 The mirrors here reflected solely myself – fat, thin, even inverted.
 Suddenly I found myself in a small open space with two men, surrounded by a crowd in the mirrors about us, and I looked from Oleg to the other man and back with total astonishment.
 Oleg handed me a notebook and smiled.
 “Low tech,” he said, with a trace of Russian accent.

 I glanced inside it.
 Written in English, it said ‘British Spies – Moscow, Leningrad, Saint Petersburg and environs.’
 The next two pages had been torn out.
-The rest of the book seemed to contain a kind of journal but using some sort of code I didn’t recognise.
+The rest of the book seemed to contain a kind of journal but used some sort of code I didn’t recognise.
 Oleg opened his jacket to show the missing pages in a pocket and laughed, handing the book back to the other man.

 I took out my revolver.
 “You know I could kill you both, right here?”
 I said.